mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/runtime/index.md

 > [!NOTE]
 > This API is based on Chromium's [`chrome.runtime`](https://developer.chrome.google.cn/docs/extensions/reference/api/runtime) API.
 This documentation is derived from [`runtime.json`](https://chromium.googlesource.com/chromium/src/+/master/extensions/common/api/runtime.json) in the Chromium code.
->
-> Microsoft Edge compatibility data is supplied by Microsoft Corporation and is included here under the Creative Commons Attribution 3.0 United States License.

 <!--
 // Copyright 2015 The Chromium Authors.
 All rights reserved.